clvoloshin/RL_Algos/research/slitherin/README.md

 Notice that after 5500 iterations, the snake does well at avoiding walls, but ends itself in an (seemingly) infinite loop around the food.
 Similarly, after 10000 interations (post learning) the snake has learned that eating some food is good, but eventually finds itself doing infinite loops near the wall.
 This is due to incomplete training; once the snake gets too long it recognizes that it's better to not run into itself than risk getting food and dying.
 However, had the snake seen enough samples, it would have been able to get beyond this quirky behavior.
 This is, probably, most of the reason that reward flattens out over time.
-This motivated me to implement prioritized experience replay which has been shown before to place priority on samples which improve the model the most rather than hoping to learn through random sampling (which works in expectation, but could take forever).
+This motivated me to implement prioritized experience replay, which has been shown before to place priority on samples which improve the model the most rather than hoping to learn through random sampling (which works in expectation, but could take forever), in the next 1 snake case.